Koteterov/Angular-spa-wine/spa-wine/README.md

 * A list with created wines.
 * A list with liked wines.
 ### Errors
 Errors from the backend are also displayed for better user experience.
-For example, when the email address has alredy been taken.
-These are shown on the screen in red for one second.
+For example, when the email address has already been taken.
+These are shown in red for one second.
 ## Some technical stuff
 * Start development server - run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.
 * Build the project - run `ng build`.
 The build artifacts will be stored in the `dist/` directory.